learnapollo/learnapollo/content/tutorial-ios/ios-05.md

 - `CreatePokemonViewController`
 - `PokemonDetailViewController`

-As it is used all over the place, let's just go and add it to the `PokedexTableViewController` which is also responsible for initially fetching it.
+As it is used all over the place, let's just go and add it to the `PokedexTableViewController.graphql` which is also responsible for initially fetching it.
 We could also create a new `.graphql` file and put the fragment in there - remember that all `.graphql` will be merged by `apollo-codegen`.
 So, no matter where we define the fragment, it will be available in all other queries and mutations.

 So, go ahead and copy the fragment above into `PokedexTableViewController.graphql`.